webboty/Dexter-Wiki/read-from-robot.md

 ````

 ## 'r' [Oplet](Command-oplet-instruction)
-In Dexters [Firmware](Firmware), Read From Robot is implemented via the 'r' oplet.
+In Dexter's [Firmware](Firmware), Read From Robot is implemented via the 'r' oplet.
 Most oplets return the standard [status data ](status-data), but the 'r' oplet instead returns the contents of a file from the robots file system, in blocks of MAX_CONTENT_CHARS bytes.
 The parameters for the 'r' command are the block number to read, and the file name, both as null terminated strings.
 The block number is in human readable ASCII format and should start with 0 then increase until fewer than MAX_CONTENT_CHARS bytes are returned. e.g. to read the AdcCenters.txt file from the share, [DDE](DDE) will send:
 ````
 1 1 1543452381142 undefined r 0 /srv/samba/share/AdcCenters.txt
 1 2 1543452381197 undefined r 1 /srv/samba/share/AdcCenters.txt